GSLab2025/RSGA_MACE_OPT/README.md

 - ZBL handling is not scale-shifted by the learned energy scale/shift path.
 - The production path keeps TF32 and fp32 fast-eval disabled for float64
   long-range physics.
-- Old unused experimental modules such as `rsa_old.py` and `k_frequencies_triclinic_overoptimized.py` are intentionally not included in this optimized repository.

 ## Provenance